List of first women lawyers and judges in Florida

 This is a list of the first women lawyer(s) and judge(s) in Florida.
 It includes the year in which the women were admitted to practice law (in parentheses).
 Also included are women who achieved other distinctions such becoming the first in their state to graduate from law school or become a political figure.

 Elva Victoria Diaz (Thomas): First female of Spanish descent to practice law in Florida (1933).
 She graduated from: Hillsborough High School (Tampa, 1926), Florida State College for Women (Tallahassee,1931), and Stetson Law School (Deland, May 1933).
-She took and passed the State Board Law Exam in June of 1933 and worked for Shackleford & Brown in Downtown Tampa.
+She took and passed the State Board Law Exam in June of 1933 and worked for Shackleford, Farrior, Stallings & Evans in Downtown Tampa.